Earl of March Secondary School: History

 In 2009, the science classrooms were renovated to fix possible gas and water leaks in the old wooden benches and desks, as well as to remove safety issues regarding climbing stairs with chemicals.
 The old science rooms were similar to the lecture theatres, with rows, each on a step higher than the last, of wooden benches and desks.
 The new science rooms feature lab-grade counters forming a U-shape around the outside of the room facing in towards the centre where labs can be completed.
 The centre of the room contains regular desks for note-taking, and the front of the room has the teachers counter as well as smart boards for writing notes.
 The new science rooms also feature proper fume-hoods for handling chemicals, which are sometimes used by the computer technology department for soldering.

 In 2014 the school received funding for a new $17 million wing for grades seven and eight which officially opened, along with a new office and guidance department, on December 3, 2015, despite having been in use since the start of the school year as of early September 2015.
 The wing was created in order to relieve over-crowding from two feeder schools.
 The new two-story wing features 25 classrooms, a double gymnasium, two music rooms, and a drama room.
-It shares the cafeteria, library, computer labs, an auditorium with the high school.
+It shares the cafeteria, library, computer labs, and auditorium with the high school.
 The new wing has already elected its own student council, put on its own musical, created its own band and arts programs, and has started several other traditions.
 The office and guidance spaces were created on the first floor, directly below where they used to be on the second.
 The old office and guidance spaces were turned into an exercise gym and a community living class respectively.
 The new office contains 10 new offices for principals and councillors, a meeting room, new working areas for the office secretaries and guidance technician, better storage and archive space, a new PA system for the school to replace the old original one.
 The entire area is laid out to optimize the tight space.
 This new wing means the Earl of March is the first school in the OCDSB to switch from a 9-12 to a 7-12 and the second school to follow the 7-12 model.

 Over the summer of 2017, several classrooms on the second story were renovated to accommodate the Earl's growing science department.
 These science rooms have the same layout and configuration as the science rooms renovated in 2009.
 As part of the renovation, a computer lab was relocated to an empty classroom at the end of the hall.
 The school took the opportunity to refresh the computer science and technology learning in the school, and turn the new computer lab into a modern technology learning area.